dangnh0611/calculator/README.md

 Simple calculator provides the features which can calculate almost basic expression:

-  +Input from either key board or button clicking
+  +Input either from key board or button clicking

-  +Simple math operator/function:+,-,×,÷,^,logarit,..
+  +Simple math operators/functions:+,-,×,÷,^,logarit,..

-  +Math functions:sin,cos,tan,arcsin,..
+  +Trigonometries:sin,cos,tan,arcsin,..

   +Previous/Next expression(which have been calculated yet)

-  +High precision with long double datatype